Many of you asked how to make a hot cold pack used in the period survival kit.

 - Turn your fabric right-side out.
 Using the funnel, fill about 2/3 with rice or flax.
 Any more and it will be too firm for comfort.

 This is probably a better method than the one I used.
-I left the entire end open and closed it on the machine afterwards.
+I left the entire end open and closed it on the machine afterward.
 See below.

 Step 5 – Close

 See I told you how awesome I sew.
 LOL

 This is best done by hand.
 Getting it under the machine once filled is awkward.
 Stitch closed, reinforcing it well.
 Slow leaks of filler are pesky, especially the flax seeds since they look like bugs.
 I warn the people I give them to, just in case.

 Here they look yummy, but in your bed at 2 am, it’s a bit different.